kentonlam/rina.fyi/site/b/site.md

 What's more, it was easy and practical to build on top of.
-One enhancement was taking the structure from the directory and using that to generate lsits of posts and subfolders.
+One enhancement was taking the structure from the directory and using that to generate lists of posts and subfolders.
 This was easy with its automatic dependency tracking and resolution.
 The generic function to do this is here:
 ```haskell